Sanofi

 Among the large number of organic compounds that may enter the environment, pharmaceuticals have been a focus of attention for many years due to their biological activity and evidence of their presence in the environment, although generally at low concentrations.
-Pharmaceutical substances may end up in the environment in various ways and the use of pharmaceuticals by patients is considered as the main source.
-After pharmaceuticals are absorbed or administered, they are excreted by patients in the same form or they are transformed by the body into metabolites, which may be released into the environment through sewers and sewage treatment plants.
-Other sources of discharge include emissions from manufacturing plants and the inappropriate disposal of unused or expired medicines.
+Pharmaceutical substances may end up in the environment in various ways, and the use & excretion of pharmaceuticals by patients is considered the main source.
+After pharmaceuticals are administered or absorbed, a fraction may be excreted by patients unchanged, and another transformed by the body into metabolites.
+Excreted pharmaceuticals & metabolites are, then released into the environment through sewers and sewage treatment plants.
+Other, less prominent sources of pharamaceuticals in the environment include emissions from manufacturing plants and the inappropriate disposal of unused or expired medicines.

 Our Ambition